opisano/opisano.github.io/_posts/2025-04-29-unicode-intro.markdown

 Remember that I told you that UCS-2 was obsolete?
 What about software that had adopted it?
 A superset using a variable-length encoding similarly to what UTF-8 is to ASCII was needed.
 UTF-16 is that.
 It uses 16 bit code units and comes in two variants: big and little endian.
 A single code point can be written in one or two code units.

+UTF-16 is able to encode code points in the [0 - 0xFFFF] range in one code unit, and code points in the [0x10000 - 0x10FFFF] range in two code units.
+Which seems really efficient.
+This was done possible by disallowing the [0xD800 - 0xDFFF] to be code points.
+This range is reserved for encoding UTF-16 sequences.

+### Encoding

+When encoding a code point in UTF-16, two possibilities:
+ * If the code point is <= 0xFFFF (the most frequent), it is written as is, in a one 16 bit code unit.
+ * If the code point is > 0xFFFF:
+   * 0x10000 is subtracted from the code point, leaving a 20 bit (max) value in the range [0 - 0xFFFFF].
+   * The high 10 bits are added to 0xD800, which will result in a value between 0xD800 and 0xDBFF.
+This is our first code unit.
+   * The low 10 bits ared added to 0xDC00, which will result in a value between 0xDC00 and 0xDFFF.
+This is our second code unit.

+### Decoding

+When decoding a code unit:
+ * If the value is outside the range [0xD800 - 0xDFFF], it is our code point.
+ * If the value is in the [0xD800 - 0xDBFF] range, this is the first of a two code unit sequence.
+We subtract the value 0xD800 and left shift by ten bits.
+ * If the value is in the [0xDC00 - 0xDFFF] range, this is the second of a two code unit sequence.
+We subtract the value 0xDC00 and take the low ten bits.

 Any software that used UCS-2 has been upgraded to UTF-16.
 For Windows, it was Windows 2000.
 UTF-16, like UTF-8 has some invalid bit patterns and requires input to be validated.

 ## UTF-32

-For what is worth, UTF-32 should be viewed as identical to UCS-4.
-Any code point is encoded into a single 32bit code unit.
+For what it's worth, UTF-32 should be viewed as identical to UCS-4.
+Any code point is encoded into a single 32 bit code unit.
 Every code point can be retrieved by random access, in O(1), at the expense of memory consumption.
 This encoding is used for in-memory processing, but is almost never transmitted on the network.

 # That's all folks!